Ask Slashdot: Is Computing As Cool and Fun As It Once Was?

 While I too lament that I can't just type a DOS command and feel like a geek god any more, it is balanced by the fact that I can build a frieking robot with a vision system out of $100 of parts I can order online, and have in my house in a few days.
 The challenges have moved on, and if you don't move on with it, you will feel left out.

-In essence: computing has grown up (Score:2)
+In essence: computing has grown up (Score:3)

 Take application development.
 Pioneering has been replaced by engineering.
 Great for making complicated and reliable products, not so great for empowerment of the individual.
 Software engineering tends to be teamwork.
 Depending on how "standard" the required end product is you can parcel out the interface design, the overall apllication design, the datastructures, the core algorithms, data management, and housekeeping.
 Could be 3-50 software engineers in a team.
-Used
+Used to be 1 programmer doing all of that.

+Take high-performance programming.
+It used to be an art.
+Found e.g. in DOD stuff, scientific software, and games.
+Often in assembler, for speed.
+Nowadays that's mostly out.
+Certainly for scientific software.
+You use compilers of even scripting languages that call libraries to do the heavy lifting.
+You're quite unlikely to do better than the library builders.
+If you're writing some really new algorithm, you'll code it in C/C++.
+If absolutely necessary, you can make that code tunable (array stride, blocksize, etc.) and write an algorithm to optimise those parameters for your specific hardware (like e.g. BLAS).
+If it's too slow, buy better hardware.
+If it's still too slow, get access to a Hadoop cluster and parallelise your algorithm.

+Take datacommunication.
+In the early days datacommunication meant controlling some UART and sending squiggles down a wire.
+Now it's calling a packaged protocol stack and talking to the appropriate protocol layers.
+More often than not that's the connection or session layer or higher

 Hmmm.. lets break it down (Score:2)